kmingulov/java-python-protobuf/README.md

 ### `js-web-ui`

-Download UI dependencies using the following command:
+To download UI dependencies and compile the Protobuf files, use the following commands:
 ```
 npm install
+npm run protoc
 ```

 Then you can start the web UI as follows: